end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-03-30-rcreceiversignal-an-arduino-library-for-retreiving-the-rc-transmitter-value-from-an-rc-receiver-pulse.md

 # Download

-You can download the RcReceiverSignal arduino library by clicking on the following link: \[download id="1792" template="button"\]
+You can download the RcReceiverSignal arduino library by clicking on the following link:
+{{% download old-id="1792" href="/wp-content/uploads/2016/03/RcReceiverSignal-v1.0.124.zip" %}}RcReceiverSignal-v1.0.124.zip{{% /download %}}